How to Season a Brisket (Just Like a Pitmaster)

 3. Use a Good Quality Fuel

-If you’re using a wood or pellet smoker, look for high-quality pellets or wood chunks that aren’t chemically treated.
+If you’re using a wood or pellet smoker, look for high-quality pellets or wood chunks that have not been chemically treated.
+If you’re using wood chips for brisket, know what flavor profile you like best.

 4. Monitor Your Internal Temps

 I like to get to an internal temperature of 203°F in my brisket before I pull it.
-You might find that around 160°F you will start to experience the stall.
+You might find that around 160°F, you will start to experience the stall.

 5. Manage Your Temps

-I will try a dual probe thermometer.
-It costs more, but if I am going to spend money on a brisket I might as well have the tools to make it the best it can be!!
+I will try a dual-probe thermometer.
+It costs more, but if I am going to spend money on a brisket, I might as well have the tools to make it the best it can be!!

-Once you hit 203°F you can pull your brisket from the smoker.
+Once you hit 203°F, you can pull your brisket from the smoker.
 Then rest it!

-6. Resting is CRITICAL!
+6. Resting Your Brisket CRITICAL!

 We think brisket goes best with beer or wine, if you want to know the best wine with brisket you can see my pairings.